 A Foliobook portfolio can be copied to other iPads.
-There are two ways to do this.

 The following video tutorial shows how backup and restore works.
 Backup up means a Foliobook project can be backed up to a file that is copied to a computer.
 That file can then be copied as desired and restored to other iPads.